manuelroesch/PaperValidator/README.md

 In the following; each part is described in more detail.

 ### Technical Details
-The PaperValidator system builds on the Play!
-Framework, which is a web framework facilitating the creation of web applications.
-The system is mainly written in Scala and partially in Java8.
-As storage, we use a MySQL9 database, which runs with our web application on a server at the University of Zurich with an Intel(R) Xeon(R) CPU X5570 @ 2.93GHz and 80 GB RAM.
-The PDF processing relies on Apache PDFBox10, an open-source Java tool, which allows the extraction of content from PDF documents or the conversion of a PDF document into an image.
-For the crowd-sourcing component, which is used during the statistics validation process, the system makes use of the PPLib, a library, that facilitates the creation of crowdsourcing tasks.
-This library was used to send validation tasks to Amazon Mechanical Turk11 (Mturk), a popular crowdsourcing platform.
+The PaperValidator system builds on the [Play!
+Framework](https://playframework.com/), which is a web framework facilitating the creation of web applications.
+The system is mainly written in [Scala](http://www.scala-lang.org/) and partially in [Java](http://java.com).
+As storage, a [MySQL](https://www.mysql.com/) database is used.
+The PDF processing relies on [Apache PDFBox](https://pdfbox.apache.org/), an open-source Java tool, which allows the extraction of content from PDF documents or the conversion of a PDF document into an image.
+For the crowd-sourcing component, which is used during the statistics validation process, the system makes use of the [PPLib](https://github.com/uzh/PPLib), a library, that facilitates the creation of crowdsourcing tasks.
+This library was used to send validation tasks to [Amazon Mechanical Turk (Mturk)](https://www.mturk.com/mturk/welcome), a popular crowdsourcing platform.

 ### Functionality Overview
 The target users of PaperValidator are authors, reviewers, as well as conference chairs.
 For each of these users, the tool